Outreach Ministries: Serving the Community

-The St. Joseph Catholic Parish Community Outreach Program assists the needy in our community.
-If you are wanting to reach out but were unsure where to start, please consider joining this program.
-Since 2011, the outreach program has organized the “Helping Hands Hustle” 5k race in Golden.
+Since 2011, the we have organized the “Helping Hands Hustle” 5k race in Golden.
 Funds raised from this annual event help to fund the Christian Action Guild, Golden Backpack Program, and Golden Rescue Fund.
-Volunteers are needed to help with setting up for the race and handing out water, and of course you can help by participating in the event which is held in October.
-Please contact Teri Lauwers if you are interested in helping with the Helping Hands Hustle or other Community Outreach event.
+Volunteers are needed to help with setting up for the race and handing out water, and of course you can help by participating in the event which is held in September or October.
+Please contact Teri Lauwers if you are interested in helping with the Helping Hands Hustle.

 Family Promise Dinners

 St. Joseph's Catholic Church is part of the Golden Family of Churches Health Ministries which provide meals for families that are sponsored by Family Promise of Greater Denver.
 Family Promise of Greater Denver is a 501(c) 3 nonprofit organization independently associated with a national organization comprised of more than 200 affiliates in 42 states.
 Family Promise partners with diverse congregations to provide shelter, meals, and hospitality to families experiencing homelessness.

 St. Joseph's is responsible for providing four meals per year.
 For each meal, volunteers provide a dinner item, as well as sit down and visit with the families.
 We usually provide a meal for approximately 15 to 20 people.
 The meals are served between 5:30 to 6:00 pm at the Seventh-day Adventist Church gymnasium.
 If you are interested in this ministry, please join the "STJG Family Promise Dinners" group on Flocknote.

 Food Collection Bins